 Breast Cancer Global Scholars Program

-The 25 Avon Scholars hail from 14 countries: Armenia, Brazil, China, Colombia, Croatia, India, Kenya, Nigeria, the Philippines, Serbia, Turkey, the Ukraine, Venezuela and Zambia.
-They represent widely diverse areas of medical specialties in which they will receive advance training during their time in the U.S. Their specialties range from breast surgery and reconstructive surgery, to medical oncology, pathology, and public health.
+The 25 Avon Scholars hailed from 14 countries: Armenia, Brazil, China, Colombia, Croatia, India, Kenya, Nigeria, the Philippines, Serbia, Turkey, the Ukraine, Venezuela and Zambia.
+They represented widely diverse areas of medical specialties in which they received advance training during their time in the U.S. Their specialties range from breast surgery and reconstructive surgery, to medical oncology, pathology, and public health.